cameronhunter/prettier-package-json/README.md

 `check` checks to see if the file has been formatted with `prettier-package-json` given those options and returns a Boolean.
 This is similar to the `--list-different` parameter in the CLI and is useful for running in CI scenarios.

+### CI

+For usage in CI scenarios, you can use the `--list-different` CLI flag.
+The command will list all invalid files and return with a proper default error code, so that in case of an error or invalid file the build pipeline automatically fails.

+These are the status codes:

+*   `0`: all files valid, no error occured.
+*   `1`: an error ocurred, for example a JSON parse error.
+See message on `stderr` for details.
+*   `2`: not all files are valid.

+These exit codes are only set when in `--list-different` mode.

 ### Options

 `prettier-package-json` ships with a handful of customizable format options, usable in both the CLI and API.